milijan-mosic/milijan-mosic.dev/src/static/fonts/Roboto/README.txt

 You can use them in your products & projects – print or digital, commercial or otherwise.

-This isn't legal advice, please consider consulting a lawyer and see the full license for all details.
+This isn’t legal advice, please consider consulting a lawyer and see the full license for all details.